-Antibiotic treatment for RMSF is effective, and suspected RMSF should be treated as soon as possible based on symptoms and suspicion of tick exposure.
+Antibiotic treatment for RMSF is effective, and suspected RMSF should be treated as soon as possible based on symptoms and a history of tick exposure.
 If untreated, the risk of death from RMSF greatly increases by the fifth day of illness - but the rash often does not occur until that time.
 Therefore, do not wait for RMSF blood test results, or the appearance of a rash, before starting treatment.
+Treatment is important; almost one-third of those who do not get treated can die from this disease.